Share this Article

 Although it's one of the less honorable tactics at your disposal, pestering your landlord may convince them it would be easier to find a new tenant than have you stay out the rest of your lease.

-“The landlord will want to retaliate, but the landlord’s running a business,” says Wagner, the lawyer.
+“The landlord will want to retaliate, but the landlord’s running a business,” Wagner says.
 “At the end of the day, they’ll make a decision which favors them economically.”

 The city keeps the identity of people who file complaints confidential, but your landlord won't have a hard time putting two and two together if the complaint concerns your apartment or if you threaten to call the city about a specific issue beforehand.
 You could also file a so-called HP action, which is a relatively straightforward housing court complaint that effectively gets city inspectors out to your building to look for violations.